 is essential is because of the time it provides for evacuation and rescue operations.
 In the event of a fire, occupants on higher floors may have limited means of escape.
 Fireproofing in high rise buildings that use fireproofing materials and techniques can delay the spread of flames, allowing more time for people to evacuate safely and for emergency responders to reach the affected areas.

-As per the 2021 International Building Code, a high-rise building is any structure with an inhabited floor situated more than 75 ft above the lowest level of fire department vehicle access.
-Because of their elevation, fires in high rise buildings pose a distinctive challenge to fire services for a variety of reasons.
-Difficulties such as evacuating the building occupants, getting firefighters, medical personnel if necessary, and the required equipment to the fire floor, getting access to the fire for firefighting purposes, ventilating the building, and communicating with the fire command center make it difficult to handle high-rise building fires.
+According to the 2021 International Building Code, a high-rise building is any structure with an inhabited floor more than 75 feet above the lowest level of fire department vehicle access.
+Due to their height, high-rise buildings present unique challenges for emergency services.
+Issues such as evacuating occupants, getting responders and equipment to the affected floor, suppressing the blaze, ventilating the building, and maintaining communication with the command center all make these situations particularly difficult to manage.

-According to the fire code, active fire protection devices must be in place, these include automatic sprinkler systems, standpipe systems, fire extinguishers, fire alarms, smoke control systems, smoke and heat vents, fire department connections, fire pumps with protection from service outages, as well as standby and emergency power sources.
+According to the fire code, active protection devices must be in place, including automatic sprinkler systems, standpipe systems, extinguishers, alarms, smoke control systems, smoke and heat vents, department connections, pumps with outage protection, and standby or emergency power sources.

 Type I and II buildings utilize noncombustible materials for most parts of their structure, though there are some cases where exceptions apply.

-Type III buildings are characterized by walls made of fire-resistant material and the interior components can be made of any material allowed by the code.
-Wood framing and sheathing that has been treated to make it fire-retardant is permissible in exterior walls with a fire rating of 2 hours or less.
+Type III buildings are characterized by walls made of flame-resistant material and the interior components can be made of any material allowed by the code.
+Wood framing and sheathing that has been treated to make it flame retardant is permissible in exterior walls with a rating of 2 hours or less.

-Type IV construction involves the use of building elements such as mass timber or noncombustible materials that have a fire-resistance rating.
+Type IV construction involves the use of building elements such as mass timber or noncombustible materials that have a flame-resistance rating.

 Type V construction is one in which the materials used for structural components, external walls, and internal walls are allowed as per the code.